SolarBridge Technologies

-SolarBridge Technologies (SolarBridge) is an American company specializing in solar micro-inverters for photovoltaic arrays, designed to enhance energy output and system reliability while aiming to lower installation and maintenance costs.
-The company was acquired by solar panel manufacturer SunPower in autumn of 2014.
-In 2018 SunPower sold the former SolarBridge microinverter business to Enphase Energy.
+SolarBridge Technology Inc. is an American clean-energy company that develops solar inverters, power conversion systems, and energy management systems.

 History

-SolarBridge was established in 2004 at the University of Illinois to bring power electronics technologies to market.
+SolarBridge Technologies was established in 2004 at the University of Illinois to bring power electronics technologies to market.
 The company is venture capital backed, having raised US $71 million to-date.
 Investors include Battery Ventures, Rho Ventures, and Osage University Partners.
+SolarBridge Technologies was a manufacturing company specializing in solar micro-inverters for photovoltaic arrays, designed to enhance energy output and system reliability while aiming to lower installation and maintenance costs.

+SolarBridge Technologies was acquired by solar panel manufacturer SunPower in autumn of 2014.
+In 2018 SunPower sold the former SolarBridge microinverter business to Enphase Energy.
+Overtime the SolarBridge brand was discontinued, until 2025 when it rebranded to SolarBridge Technology Inc..
+The current SolarBridge entity is a separate company that operates independently from the earlier business.

 Products

-The SolarBridge Pantheon microinverter, mounted directly on solar panels, converts power at each module instead of using central or string inverters, facilitating a roof-ready AC module.
+The SolarBridge Technologies Pantheon microinverter, mounted directly on solar panels, converts power at each module instead of using central or string inverters, facilitating a roof-ready AC module.
 It achieved Underwriters Laboratories 1741 certification by the Canadian Standards Association (CSA) in early 2011.

-SolarBridge works directly with module manufacturers to develop integrated AC modules for the North American market, which were commercially available in 2011.
+The current SolarBridge Technology Inc. has a wide portfolio of U.S.-manufactured products focused on integrated energy solutions, including power conversion systems, hybrid inverters, AI-based energy management systems and solar powered irrigation solutions for agriculture.